ZJU-SPAIL/pipa/doc/quick-start.md

 └── sar.txt
 ```

+So far, pipa's grafana panel has only been calculated based on data from perf-stat and sar.
+If perf.script is particularly large, you might consider not importing a perf.script file to speed things up.
+You just need to replace the `data_location` field with the `perf_stat_path`, `sar_path` field.

-Cores list is the cores you want to focus on.
+BTW, cores list is the cores you want to focus on.
 To get the list quickly, you can use python list.

 ```shell
 $ python
 Python 3.11.5 (main, Sep 11 2023, 13:54:46) [GCC 11.2.0] on linux